Cinereous2001/GitBashDemo/README.md

 # GitBashDemo
-This repository is used to implement everything I know about Git till date
+This repository is used to implement some of the aspects I know about Git till date